OyczE/esp32-wifi-penetration-tool-esp32c5/FliperApp/README.md

 ## Building

-1. Clone the official Flipper Zero firmware and set up `ufbt` as described in the firmware documentation.
+1. Clone the [official firmware repository](https://github.com/flipperdevices/flipperzero-firmware) and install `ufbt` as described in the [fbt documentation](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md).
-2. Copy this `FliperApp` folder into the firmware source tree or create a symlink.
+2. Copy this `FliperApp` folder into the firmware's `applications_user` directory or create a symlink.
 3. From the firmware directory run:

    ```bash